 GIS for CETEMS

 This course examines the fundamentals of geographic information systems and their application in the fields of civil engineering and environmental management.
 It emphasizes the application of GIS technology to problems such as, but not limited to, water resource management, asset management, environmental impact assessments, urban planning, and transportation.
-This course is restricted to 4th year CETEMS student or department permission.
+(Enrollment in this course is restricted to students with at least 3rd year standing in CVET-BS or ESHS-BS.)
+Lec/Lab 4 (Spring).

 Sustainable World Water Supply